Huskers Tradition

 Dana X. Bible

-Bible helped shape Nebraska’s early football success and remains an important name in the program’s pre-modern history.
+Bible helped shape Nebraska’s early football identity and remains an important name in the program’s pre-modern history.

 Famous Nebraska Football Players